Protect people's safety, dignity and rights

 What will you learn?

-This two day course will develop your understanding and competencies for applying protection principles to your particular role in a humanitarian response.
+Through case studies, group exercises and a short simulation, this two-day course will develop your understanding and competencies for applying protection principles to your particular role in a humanitarian response.

 Course dates and locations